japikas/ctrlx-chirpstack/README.md

 ```
 This is not recommended for production use.
 Please consider some other access control strategy.

+# Credits

+This project is a wrapper for number of open source projects. [ctrlX AUTOMATION] is commercial software platform provided by [Bosch Rexroth].

+## ChirpStack

+[Orne Brocaar](https://www.brocaar.com) is the author and maintainer of [ChirpStack](https://www.chirpstack.io) project.
+Please consider supporting Orne in his work.

+ChirpStack is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

+## Mosquitto

+[Mosquitto](https://mosquitto.org) is part of the [Eclipse Foundation](https://eclipse.org), and is an iot.eclipse.org project.
+The development is driven by [Cedalo](https://cedalo.com/mqtt-broker-pro-mosquitto/).

+Mosquitto is released under [Eclipse Public License](https://www.eclipse.org/legal/epl-2.0/).

+## Postgres

+[PostgreSQL](https://www.postgresql.org) is maintained by PostgreSQL Global Development Group.
+It originates from the University of California, Berkeley.

+PostgreSQL is released under the [PostgreSQL License](https://www.postgresql.org/about/licence/), a liberal Open Source license, similar to the BSD or MIT licenses.

+## Redis

+[Redis](https://redis.io) is maintained by [Redis Ltd](https://redis.com).
+It's original author is Salvatore Sanfilippo.

+Redis is published under [Three clause BDS](https://redis.io/docs/about/license/) license.

 # Support

 For commercial support, please contact [Etteplan](https://www.etteplan.com).